DavidGeeraerts/AI/Glossory.md

 ### Post-Training
 > is a technique used in machine learning to improve the performance of a pre-trained model on a specific task or dataset.
 Post-training involves fine-tuning the pre-trained model on new data related to the target task, allowing the model to adapt and improve its performance on the new task.
 This approach is commonly used in transfer learning to leverage knowledge learned from pre-training to enhance the model's capabilities.
 A collection of techniques including instruction tuning followed by reinforcement learning from human feedback — has become a vital step in refining behaviors and unlocking new capabilities in language models.
 Since early approaches such as InstructGPT and the original ChatGPT, the sophistication and complexity of post-training approaches have continued to increase, moving towards multiple rounds of training, model merging, leveraging synthetic data, AI feedback, and multiple training algorithms and objectives.

+### (PReLU) Parametric Rectified Linear Unit
+>  is a variant of the standard ReLU activation function used in artificial neural networks, particularly in deep learning models.
+PReLU was introduced to address some limitations of traditional ReLU, such as the "dying ReLU" problem, where some neurons may not activate for any input due to weight updates during training.
+> In PReLU, the slope of negative inputs is a learnable parameter (α) instead of being fixed at zero, as in traditional ReLU.
+This allows PReLU neurons to have a small positive gradient for negative inputs during the initial stages of training, preventing them from "dying" and ensuring that they remain active and contribute to the model's learning process.

+#### Advantages of PReLU:
+1. Mitigates dying ReLU problem: By allowing a small positive slope for negative inputs, PReLU prevents neurons from becoming completely inactive during training.
+2. Improved performance: PReLU can lead to better model performance compared to traditional ReLU on certain tasks due to its adaptability to the data distribution.
+3. Flexibility: The learnable parameter (α) in PReLU enables the network to adjust the slope for negative inputs, providing more flexibility than traditional ReLU.

+#### Disadvantages of PReLU:
+1. Increased computational complexity: Since PReLU involves a learnable parameter (α), it introduces additional parameters that need to be optimized during training, potentially increasing computational complexity and memory requirements.
+2. Training instability: In some cases, the optimization of α during training might lead to unstable learning dynamics or slow convergence.

 ### Prompt Engineering
 > is a technique used in large language models (LLMs) to guide the generation of text by providing specific instructions or examples to the model.
 Prompt engineering involves designing prompts that elicit the desired responses from the model, such as generating text in a particular style, answering questions, or completing tasks.
 By carefully crafting prompts, users can control the output of LLMs and improve their performance on specific tasks.